The Forestry Act

 4. Nurseries that propagate seedlings in large numbers for local reforestation;

-5. Those who invent or improve tree species, or bamboo and wood applications and crafts;
+5. A forestry-related entity that invents or improves tree species, or bamboo and wood applications and crafts;

-6. Significant contributions to extinguishing forest fires, or mitigating the damage by pests or pathogen and disasters caused by man;
+6. Significant contributions to extinguishing forest fires, or mitigating the damage from pests or pathogens or from human-induced disasters;

-7. Significant contributions to the research improvement of forestry science;
+7. Significant contributions to the improvement of forestry science research;

-8. Significant contributions to the security of the nation’s territory, conservation of water sources.
+8. Significant contributions to the security of the nation’s territory or conservation of water sources.

 The award may be a cash prize, plaque, trophy or commendation certificate.
-The qualifications, procedures and complete incentive measures for such issuance shall be decreed by the central government agency.
+The qualifications, procedures and complete incentive measures for such awards shall be decreed by the central government agency.

 1. Special achievement in reforestation or forestry management;